 Newark riots recall era echoed by Black Lives Matter

-In this June 28, 2017 photo, a monument commemorates the Newark riots of 1967, in Newark, N.J.
-Fifty years ago Newark became the center of black rage after a black cab driver was badly beaten by white officers.
-The incident sparked four days of deadly violence and revealed a community roiled by oppressive treatment by city government and police.
+The recent protests sparked by the killings of unarmed black men by police in cities across the country echo the urban riots of the 1960s.
+In 1967, Newark, New Jersey, became the center of black rage after a black cab driver was badly beaten by white officers.

 Add your comments below